Migration to v2

 For a quick upgrade, follow these succinct instructions:

-• Rename BotOptions to Settings, and adjust context and function names accordingly.
+stylesprop. - Rename BotOptions to Settings, and adjust context and function names accordingly.

-• Utilize the new styles prop and getDefaultStyles.
+- Utilize the new

-• Rename all instances of simStream to simulateStream.
+useAdvancedBotOptionstouseAdvancedSettingsinadvancesection undersettings(previouslyoptions). - Rename all instances of

-• Test the chatbot for any visual changes (for those using custom components) and update styles if necessary.
+dangerouslySetInnerHtmlwith HTML Renderer Plugin - Test the chatbot for any visual changes (for those using custom components) and update styles if necessary.